Many retailers have energy plans with different discounts and fees. You can check out these plans on Energy Made Easy.

 If you move house, some retailers will let you stay on the same plan and transfer it to your new address.

-If you are looking for energy plans and think you might move during the contract period for your plan, ask retailers about this—see our Moving house or business page for more information.
+If you are looking for energy plans and think you might move during the contract period of your plan, ask retailers about this – see our Moving house or business page for more information.
 Remember to check if the retailer will reconnect you for free.